 Program Mission and Goals | M.S. in Physician Assistant Studies

 The Mission of the Master of Science in Physician Assistant Studies Program is to educate physician assistants to provide comprehensive quality health care to all, to be respectful of patient values, to be committed to ethical principles and to be grounded in evidence-based practice and clinical reasoning.
-Graduates will contribute to the profession and their communities and be prepared to practice medicine in a variety of primary care settings under the supervision of physicians.
+Graduates will contribute to the profession and their communities and be prepared to practice medicine in a variety of primary care settings in collaboration with physicians and other healthcare professionals.
 Graduates will also be prepared to provide service to medically underserved communities and diverse patient populations.

 To achieve its mission, the Master of Science in Physician Assistant Studies Program has the following three goals: